maxrinalfox/professional-services/examples/creative-studio/infra/README.md

    - `http://localhost:3000/auth/callback` (for local testing)
 6. Click **Create**
 7. Copy the **Client ID** (not the Client Secret)
-8. Use this value in `terraform.auto.tfvars` for:
+8. Use this value in your environment's `main.tf` locals block for:
    - `backend_custom_audiences` - Add Client ID to this list
    - `frontend_custom_audiences` - Add Client ID to this list
    - `identity_platform_google_oauth_client_id` - Set to your OAuth Client ID
-   - `backend_runtime_secrets` mapping - Will fetch GOOGLE_TOKEN_AUDIENCE from Secret Manager

 ### 8a.
 OAuth Credential Management (Unified)